pydicom/pynetdicom/docs/examples/storage.rst

    # Initialise the Application Entity and specify the listen port
    ae = AE(port=11112)

-   # Add a requested presentation context
+   # Add the supported presentation contexts
    ae.supported_contexts = StoragePresentationContexts

    # Implement the AE.on_c_store callback